LetsGaming/LED-Controller-GUI/readme.md

 2. Open the index.html file in a web browser.

 ## Usage
-Upon opening the index.html file in a web browser, you will see a sidebar on the left side of the page containing three categories: "Standard Animations," "Custom Animations," and "Special Animations."
+Upon opening the index.html file in a web browser, you will see a sidebar on the left side of the page, containing four categories: "Start Animations", "Standard Animations," "Custom Animations," and "Special Animations."
 Clicking on any of these categories will load the corresponding animations in the main content area.

 In the main content area, you will see a list of animations for the selected category.
 Each animation is represented by a button with its name.
 Clicking on an animation button will display the animation's arguments, if any, in the arguments container below.